marwhals/java-reference/src/performanceTuning/JVMPerformanceTuning.md

 # Java Performance tuning notes taken from https://www.udemy.com/course/java-application-performance-and-memory-management

-These notes are to provide a starting point for more advanced topics relating to the JVM
+These notes are to provide a starting point for more advanced topics relating to the JVM.

+🧂*Will require updating for more recent java.
+Principles remain the same*

 ---